Guides

 Cons:

-• Only works if your GSC account is connected to your host site
+• Only works if your GSC account is connected to the site hosting your links

 • Only gets your backlinks indexed on Google, not other search engines